phiresky/masters-thesis/manuscript.md

 $$ψ_O = μ_O = \frac{1}{|O|} \sum_{o_i ∈ O} o_i$$ {#eq:meanagg}

-The encoder is an arbitrary function that maps the observation into a latent space, and can be represented by a neural network with shared weights across the observables in an observable group. @maxpaper used mean aggregation for deep multi-agent reinforcement learning and compared it to other aggregation methods.
-@gregor applied mean aggregation to more complex tasks in more realistic simulated environments.
+@maxpaper used mean aggregation for deep multi-agent reinforcement learning and compared it to other aggregation methods. @gregor applied mean aggregation to more complex tasks in more realistic simulated environments.

 Mean aggregation is strongly related to mean field theory.
 Mean field theory is a general principle of modeling the effect that many particles have by averaging